joejcollins/rhapsody-angel/queens/2022-yvette.md

 ## 2022 Marked Queen

+2024-06-01 Saw eggs but didn't see the queen, plenty of space.

 2024-05-19 There aren't too many bees and there is plenty of of space in the super.
 Didn't bother looking in the brood box.

 2024-05-11 Saw eggs but didn't see the queen.